In Fear: Plot

 On the empty back road to the hotel, Tom and Lucy find themselves going in circles despite following the signs and their satnav stops working.
 They eventually realise that they keep returning to the same point no matter which route they take and are unable to find their way back to the main road.
 Strange things begin happening, including Lucy spotting a man in a white mask and someone attempting to grab her from the darkness.

 While speeding down the road away from their attacker, Tom clips a man in the road.
 He and Lucy pick up the man, who says his name is Max (Allen Leech).
 Max claims to be under attack by the same people stalking the couple.
 However, he is eventually revealed to be the true culprit, apparently able to manipulate the reality of the roads.
-Tom kicks Max out of the car following a harrowing confrontation and Max breaks Tom’s wrist in a subsequent fight.
+Tom kicks Max out of the car following a harrowing confrontation and Max breaks Tom's wrist in a subsequent fight.

 Lucy and Tom take their torches to hide in the woods from him when their car runs out of petrol.
 In the darkness Tom is grabbed and disappears.
 Lucy returns to the car alone and finds a petrol can in the front seat.
 After refilling the tank and with the satnav now mysteriously working again, Lucy drives on and eventually finds the hotel, but discovers that it is abandoned.
 The car park is a graveyard of derelict cars, suggesting that she and Tom are not the first victims.

 Max returns in a Land Rover and pursues Lucy.
 When Lucy is able to stop the car, she finds a tube running from the exhaust pipe into the boot.
 She opens the boot and discovers Tom bound inside, dead from carbon monoxide poisoning from the tube forced into his throat.

-As day breaks, Lucy finds the way back to the main road, but as she drives over a lonely moor towards it she sees Max standing in road in the distance.
+As day breaks, Lucy finds the way back to the main road, but as she drives over a lonely moor towards it she sees Max standing in the road in the distance.
 Max stretches out his arms and smiles at her.
 Lucy slams her foot on the pedal and accelerates towards Max.